martinproject/MobiHelp/README.md

 You will also need a Freshdesk account.
 If you haven't already, get a free Freshdesk account AND download the SDK from freshdesk.com/free-support-tools/help-desk-plugin-for-mobile-apps.
 __________________________________________________________________________________________________________________________

-2. Adding MobiHelp to your iOS project
+Step 2.
+Adding MobiHelp to your iOS project

 Once you've downloaded the zip file, unzip it and drag-drop it right into the Frameworks section of the Project Navigator in your XCode project.